FORECAST 3D announced today the acquisition of two additional HP industrial 3D printers.

 The MJF concept is based somewhat on HP’s 2D printing technology in which tiny droplets are swiftly dropped onto moving sheets to form 2D output.
 Similar droplet tech in the MJF process deposits liquid droplets onto a flat bed of material powder in the build chamber.
 This is done repeatedly, layer by layer, until the object is completed.

-While the first build chamber is removed and is being heated, a second build chamber can be placed into the MJF printer for a second print job to commence.
+While the first build chamber is removed and is cooling, a second build chamber can be placed into the MJF printer for a second print job to commence.
 In this way the HP technology provides for greater throughput through overlapping operational steps.

 MJF Cooling Challenges